Predicting the diversity of early epidemic spread on networks: Introduction

-Times series theory can be applied to assist in estimating the parameters of compartmental models or to combine ensembles of compartmental models to increase prediction accuracy \cite{Finkenstadt2000, Zhan2018}.
+Another common approach in disease modeling is times series analysis, more statistical in nature than mechanistic models.
+This theory can be applied to assist in estimating the parameters of compartmental models or to combine ensembles of compartmental models to increase prediction accuracy \cite{Finkenstadt2000, Zhan2018}.
 Independently of compartmental models, time series analysis can be used to study covariates of disease occurrence (\emph{e.g.}\ weather), estimate the future variability in observed cases, or to make epidemic forecasts \cite{Allard1998, Lopman2009, Hu2006}.
 A necessary requirement for the effective use of many time series methods however is data.
 When facing sparse incidence numbers, and in the absence of historical data, the methods become problematic and thus are not suitable for emerging diseases.

 Agent-based models are another family of models used for tracking epidemic progression, in which agents, or individuals in the population, are tracked throughout the course of the epidemic.
-Agents are parameterized with individual attributes, capturing the heterogeneity of the population, and aspects from compartmental models are used to categorize the state of each agent \cite{silva2020covid, gharakhanlou2020spatio}.
+Agents are parameterized with individual attributes, capturing the heterogeneity of the population and aspects from compartmental models are used to categorize the state of each agent \cite{silva2020covid, gharakhanlou2020spatio}.
 While there is great power in adjusting various attributes for different epidemic conditions and environmental factors, most of these models are computationally expensive and need a copious amount of information to generate the entire collection of agents \cite{cuevas2020agent, hoertel2020facing, silva2020covid, staffini2021agent, gharakhanlou2020spatio, srikrishnan2021small}, making them ill-suited for modeling early epidemic spread with a handful of cumulative case counts and sparsely available data.

-To model disease spread while taking into account the heterogeneity of the population without massive amounts of data, different tools are needed.
-Most of the aforementioned disease models assume a homogeneously mixed population, meaning the entire population is assumed to be in contact, in contrast with the heterogeneous contact structure that realistic populations exhibit.
-The specific structure of population contacts can be captured by networks, in which the contacts between individuals are explicitly defined.